 Alicia Sasser Modestino, associate professor, School of Public Policy & Urban Affairs and the Department of Economics

-The Master of Public Policy at Northeastern consists of 40 credits and can be completed in as little as 1.5 years (4 semesters as a full-time student).
-Both our online and on-campus modalities include the same core courses, and are taught by exceptional faculty.
+The Master of Public Policy at Northeastern consists of 40 semester hours and can be completed in as little as 1.5 years (4 semesters as a full-time student).
+Our online and on-campus modalities include the same core courses and are taught by exceptional faculty with extensive experience working for public policy organizations, government agencies, private sector enterprises, and nonprofits.

 • Techniques of Program Evaluation